What will the course Cover?

 How is the course organised?

 Lectures, tasks, demonstrations, discussions, and lots of hands-on practise.
 Individual work will be given to help students develop their own skills and strengths.
 Homework will be set to help assess your progress.
-Mock exams to prepare you for the final exam.
+Practice papers to prepare you for the final exam.

 What extra study or practice is expected outside of the class?